geoffreycrofte/juiz-social-post-sharer/readme.txt

 == Frequently Asked Questions ==

-Find a complete documentation on <a href="http://creativejuiz.fr/blog/doc/juiz-social-post-sharer-documentation.html">this official documentation</a>
+Find a complete documentation on <a href="https://sharebuttons.social/doc/?utm_source=wp-org&utm_medium=readme&utm_campaign=faq">this official documentation</a>

+= Why "Nobs"?
+What does that mean? =
+Ha ha 😁 Good question.
+Nobs stand for 3 different things:

+1. "No BS" (AKA No Bullshit),
+1. The humble accronym "Number One Button Set for Social Sharing" (Nobsss 😅 but I truncated it).
+1. It's also a pun for "knobs", the actual buttons you find on your shirt or drawers.
+Thank you Myriam for the funny name.

 = Twitter counter doesn't appear OR the count seems to be not exact = Yep, sorry about that, but <a href="https://twittercommunity.com/t/a-new-design-for-tweet-and-follow-buttons/52791">Twitter decided to shut down counter</a>.

-Use the version 1.4.3 or more of this plugin to get an alternative of the native counter.
+Use the version 1.4.3 or above of this plugin to get an alternative of the native counter.
 But, keep in mind that alternative is not 100% precise, but better than nothing, I guess.

 = The text shared by default is very ugly, something like "Share the post "YOUR POST TITLE" FacebookTwitterGoogle+E-mail [SOME OTHER WORDS]"? =
 You certainly activated the buttons in the top of your post.
 It's your choice, but in this case, you need to improve by yourself the SEO-description of your article/page.
 You can try using the <a href="https://wordpress.org/plugins/wordpress-seo/">WordPress SEO plugin by Yoast</a>.